holderbp/nlme_mcmc/README.md

 ## Theoretical background on Bayesian Hierarchical Models

-Bayesian inference for a mixed-effects model (or, in Bayesian language, a Bayesian Hierarchical Model) is identical to standard inference, but utilizes two implmentation assumptions:
+Bayesian inference for a mixed-effects model (or, in Bayesian language, a Bayesian Hierarchical Model) is identical to standard inference, but utilizes two implementation assumptions:
-* the prior density for a parameter that is assumed to be drawn from a distribution over the population comes from a conditional prior with respect to that distribution, and
+* the prior density for a parameter that is assumed to be drawn from a distribution over the population is expressed as a conditional prior with respect to that distribution, and
-* the likelihood does not depend on the parameters associated to those population distributions.
+* the likelihood function is assumed to be independent of the parameters associated to those population distributions.

 To implement this, we assume four types of parameters: